 1+2 buildings draw thoughtfully upon the challenging, complex, and precious elements of our past, while confidently and optimistically expressing contemporary and future values.

 The culture and ethos of 1+2 is conversational and inclusive.
 We have an open, family-friendly workplace that respects and cares for our people and invites and welcomes relationship and collaboration with our clients and colleagues.
-We contribute to our local architectural community and the broader architectural discourse, and we support the growth and development of our community through our involvement in higher education, mentoring, and undergraduate internships.
+We contribute to our local architectural community and the broader architectural discourse, and we support the growth and development of our community through our involvement in tertiary education, mentoring, and workplace integrated learning.

 ARCHITECT AIA B Arch (Hons), BA Env Des , A.Mus.A